Counterinsurgency in Northern Afghanistan: Chardara battles of late 2009

-Intensifying warfare in 2010: Operation Gala-e Gorg (Wolf Pack)
+Intensifying warfare in 2010: Operation Gala-e Gorg (Wolf Pack) and the arrival of the 10th Mountain Division

 In late December it was decided that Chardara would be lost to the insurgency once more if the coalition failed to maintain a permanent presence there as had been normal in other parts of the country, to the situation of which Chardara drew close.
 For this reason, a fourth and final offensive was launched on December 14, the first time ISAF's new counter insurgency strategy "clear – hold – build" should be put to test in Regional Command North's area of responsibilities.
 A joint force of 300 Afghan light infantry and police units and 300 German mechanized infantry was concentrated near Mischa Meier Bridge, their objective being to enter the rebellious district and set up a forward operating base there.
 This show of force was intended to win local support for the Afghan government.

 Combat engineers along with troops of 4th Company, 391st Mechanized Infantry Battalion were attacked several times while rebuilding the partially destroyed bridge.
 Two Germans were wounded in action.
 Once the path into Chardara was secure, fierce fighting continued throughout the following days.
 A blow was dealt to the opposition forces by the killing of Taliban leader Mullah Ahsanullah on December 16.

-In January 2010, the United States and Germany agreed to increase their efforts in Kunduz by raising troop and civilian numbers to 6,000.
+In January 2010, the United States and Germany agreed to increase their efforts in Kunduz and Baghlan by raising troop and civilian numbers to 6,000.
+The US Army's elite 10th Mountain Division was deployed in early 2010 for a 14 month deployment.
 After the successful advance into Chardara in late December the next stage of the offensive was launched on January 28.
 500 German soldiers from two infantry battalions and 120 Afghan troops advanced across country and set up numerous permanent checkpoints, road blocks and heavily fortified observation posts; by the end of January, the coalition's presence took on an air of permanence, with a strong forward operating base and a net of outposts.
 Trying to stop the Germans from further construction work, nine insurgents were killed in action.

 A very serious situation unfolded during a firefight on February 5 when a routed group of Taliban in the process of being chased-down by German light infantry hid in a crowd of villagers, leading not only to their deaths but also to civilian casualties.
 Four days later an Afghan night patrol mistook a German patrol for opposing forces and opened fire.
 US special forces killed one insurgent and captured two more while searching for a Taliban commander in the far east of Afghanistan.
 On February 17, six insurgents were killed in clashes with German troops and 25 insurgents surrendered on February 22.